 It was vintage Jose Baez: flashy, theatrical and willing to do anything for his clients.

-With Hernandez’s acquittal, Baez burnished his status as one of the most recognized defense attorneys in the U.S., six years after his high-profile gig successfully defending Casey Anthony, the Florida mother accused of killing her toddler because she didn’t want the responsibility of raising a child.
+With Hernandez’s acquittal, Baez burnished his status as one of the most recognized defense lawyers in the U.S., six years after his high-profile gig successfully defending Casey Anthony, the Florida mother accused of killing her toddler because she didn’t want the responsibility of raising a child.

 His no-holds-barred style has won him both praise and scorn.

-Prosecutors who have gone up against Baez say there is nothing he won’t do to win, while defense attorneys who have worked with call him a brilliant strategist who rips open holes in the prosecution’s case.
+Prosecutors who have gone up against Baez say there is nothing he won’t do to win, while defense lawyers who have worked with call him a brilliant strategist who rips open holes in the prosecution’s case.

 “If you were ever in trouble, you would want Jose Baez by your side,” said Linda Kenney Baden, who represented music producer Phil Spector in his 2007 murder trial and has worked with Baez on three cases, including the Anthony and Hernandez trials.

 The Anthony and Hernandez cases initially seemed like slam dunks for prosecutors.